-Summer’s coming to a close, which means school days are right around the corner.
-But is your girl feeling super excited to see her friends and explore new subjects, or is she feeling pretty nervous about meeting new people, starting at a new school, or even facing kids who weren’t so nice to her last year?
-Maybe a combination of both?
+Summer’s over, which means school days are back.
+But how is your girl feeling?
+Is she feeling super excited to see her friends (in person or virtually) and explore new subjects, or is she feeling pretty nervous about new teachers, starting at a new school, or even facing kids who weren’t so nice to her last year?
+Maybe a combination of all of the above?

 Before you answer, think about this: Have you really asked her?